High-dimensional forecasting with known knowns and known unknowns: Known knowns

 In the first stage, $K$ \textbf{separate} OLS regressions are computed, where the variables in the active set are entered one at a time:

 Denote the $t$-ratio of $\phi_{jh}$ by $t_{\hat{\phi}_{j,\left( 1\right) }} $.
 Then variable $j$ is selected if

 where $c_{p}(K,\delta)$ is a critical value function given by

 $p$ is the nominal size (usually set to $5\%$), $\Phi^{-1}(\cdot)$ is the inverse of a standard normal distribution function and $\delta$ is a fixed constant set in the interval $[1,1.5]$.
 In the second step a multivariate regression of $y_{t+h}$ on $\boldsymbol{z}_{t}$ and all the selected regressors is considered for inference and forecasting.
-Note that at the moment it is assumed that $\boldsymbol{\varkappa}_{t}$ does not \textbf{directly} affect $y_{t+h},$ it only enters through the $x_{jt}.$ It represents the signals, the common factors correlated with the proxies, and provides a way of filtering the correlations in the first step.
+Serial correlation will arise with OCMT when selection is based on one variable at the time, and the omitted variables are mixing (serially correlated).
+CKP discuss this in section C of the online theory supplement to their paper and suggest using a more conservative (higher) critical value -- namely using $\delta=1.5$ rather than $\delta=1.5$.

-When the covariates are \textbf{not }highly correlated, OCMT applies irrespective of whether $K$ is small or large relative to $T$, so long as $T=\ominus\left( K^{c}\right) $, for any finite $c>0$.\ \ But to allow for highly correlated covariates, GOCMT requires $K$ to be sufficiently large to enable the identification of $\boldsymbol{\varkappa}_{t}$.
-In cases where $K$ is not that large, it might be a good idea to augment the active set for the target variable, $y_{t+h}$, $\mathcal{S}_{K,t}=\left\{ x_{jt},\text{ }j=1,2,...,K\right\} $, with covariates for other variables determined simultaneously with $y_{t+h}$, ending up with $\overline{\mathcal{K}}>K$ covariates for identification of $\boldsymbol{\varkappa}_{t}$.
+When the covariates are \textbf{not }highly correlated, OCMT applies irrespective of whether $K$ is small or large relative to $T$, so long as $T=\ominus\left( K^{c}\right) $, for some finite $c>0$.\ \ But to allow for highly correlated covariates, GOCMT requires $K$ to be sufficiently large to enable the identification of the latent factor, $\boldsymbol{\varkappa}_{t}$.
+In cases where $K$ is not that large, it might be a good idea to augment the active set for the target variable, $y_{t+h}$, $\mathcal{S}_{K,t}=\left\{ x_{jt},\text{ }j=1,2,...,K\right\} $, with covariates for other variables determined simultaneously with $y_{t+h}$, ending up with $\overline {\mathcal{K}}>K$ covariates for identification of $\boldsymbol{\varkappa}_{t} $.
 GOCMT does not impose any restriction on the correlations between the variables other than that they cannot be perfectly collinear.